Rostlab/predictprotein-docker/README.md

 ## Requirements

-Other than being able to run a Docker image, it is absolutely necessary that you have the [PredictProtein Database](http://www.rostlab.org/services/ppmi/download_file?format=gzip&file_to_download=db) downloaded.
+Other than being able to run a Docker image and [having a MySQL instance to connect to](#additional-result-data-using-an-external-mysql-instance), it is absolutely necessary that you have the [PredictProtein Database](http://www.rostlab.org/services/ppmi/download_file?format=gzip&file_to_download=db) downloaded.

 To download this database manually or using a terminal/CLI: